Tea length brown wedding dress and bolero

 floating mother of pearl petal and bronze necklace

 Suzanne commissioned this lovely necklace to match her dress.
-Made from a mix of pale pink mother-of-pearl petals, swarovski crystals and bronze pearls the design is feminine and striking.
+Made from a mix of pale pink mother-of-pearl petals, Swarovski crystals and bronze pearls the design is feminine and striking.
 I also made matching earrings each with one petal.

 floating pearl and crystal bracelet on tigertail wire